kmbordin/kmbordin.github.io/CV.md

 ---
-title: "This is a brief summary of my main academic and professional experiences"
+title: "This is a brief summary of my main academic and professional experiences 📚🌳"
 ---

 ## Education